Welcome to Ordsall Primary School.

 “Ordsall Primary have been consistently fantastic throughout the pandemic.
 We have felt reassured throughout and, even when our children returned to school, we felt safe and updated continuously.
 Thank you to all the fantastic staff!”
 (Phase 3 Parent 2021)

 Our school is a school that listens and each year we consult with our parents through our Parent Questionnaires.
 These inform our practice and allow everyone to contribute ideas.
 The school holds consultation opportunities for parents and carers at three formal points across the year but, as an open door school, we are always there to support and listen to parents and carers to address any issues that are raised.

-The school has an Emotional Literacy Support Assistant (ELSA) and a Child and Family Support Worker.
-Both these people help and support both children and families and the work of the ELSA has received praise from many schools and officers across the region.
-These two members of staff are supported by the SENCo (Special Educational Needs Coordinator) and the Safeguarding Lead (Designated Safeguarding Lead) who all work together as part of our pastoral team to work with families and children who may need help.
+The school has an Emotional Literacy Support Assistant (ELSA), a Mental Health First Aider, and a Child and Family Support Worker.
+All of these people help and support both children and families and the work of the ELSA has received praise from many schools and officers across the region.
+These two members of staff are supported by the SENCo (the coordinator for Special Educational Needs and Disabilities) and the Safeguarding Lead (Designated Safeguarding Lead) who all work together at the core of our pastoral team to work with families and children who may need help.

 All our staff are there to help and so if anyone has a problem we all are there to support you.
 Just ask.